ptakunju/Machine-Learning-Technique-for-Characterizing-Case-Hardening-Profiles-of-Industrial-Component/README.md

 | Baseline Reject | 21                  | 18                               | 85.71%   |
 | Reject         | 17                  | 17                               | 100%     |

+For the ID3 algorithm, 100 samples were used for training and 69 for testing.
+The composition of the training and testing sample groups, as well as the classification results, are listed in Table III.

-#### Table III: ID3 algorithm classification results, with 95.65% overall accuracy and a more evenly distributed error across categories.
+### Table III: ID3 algorithm classification results, with 95.65% overall accuracy and a more evenly distributed error across categories.

 | Sample Group     | No. of Training Parts | No. of Test Parts | No. of Parts Correctly Classified | Accuracy |
 |-----------------|---------------------|----------------|----------------------------------|----------|